davidanderson3/narrow-down/README.md

    npm start
    ```
    This launches the Express server on `http://localhost:3003` and serves `index.html` plus the API proxies.
-3. **Set up API keys** – Supply environment variables or enter tokens in the UI (e.g., TMDB, Eventbrite).
+3. **Set up API keys** – Supply environment variables for any services you plan to use (e.g., TMDB, Ticketmaster, Foursquare).
 4. **Optional Firebase emulators** – If you prefer not to use the production Firestore project during development, configure the Firebase emulator suite and point the app to it.

 ## Testing
-- **Unit/integration tests** – run `npm test` to execute the Vitest suite (covers movie discovery, Eventbrite lookups, etc.).
+- **Unit/integration tests** – run `npm test` to execute the Vitest suite (covers movie discovery, Ticketmaster lookups, etc.).
 - **End-to-end tests** – run `npm run e2e` to launch Playwright scenarios when the supporting services are available.

 ## Troubleshooting Checklist
-- **Location sharing disabled** – allow the site to access your location so it can request nearby Eventbrite events.
-The Discover button will continue to show an error until geolocation succeeds.
+- **Location sharing disabled** – allow the site to access your location so it can request nearby Ticketmaster events.
+The Live Music panel will continue to show an error until geolocation succeeds.
-- **Empty Discover results** – verify your Eventbrite token is present and that the search radius encompasses nearby venues; the UI will also display the last error returned by the Eventbrite API.
+- **Empty Discover results** – expand the radius or confirm that your `TICKETMASTER_API_KEY` is valid.
+The debug drawer shows the last response from Ticketmaster, including status codes for each segment.
-- **`Cannot GET /api/eventbrite`** – point `API_BASE_URL` at the deployed API (`https://narrow-down.web.app/api`) or start the Express server with `npm start` so the Discover tab can reach the Eventbrite search endpoint.
+- **`Cannot GET /api/shows`** – point `API_BASE_URL` at the deployed API (`https://narrow-down.web.app/api`) or start the Express server with `npm start` so the Live Music tab can reach the Ticketmaster proxy.
 - **Spoonacular quota errors** – the proxy caches responses for six hours; if you keep seeing rate-limit messages clear the cache collection in Firestore or wait for the TTL to expire.
 - **Firestore permission denials** – authenticate with Google using the Sign In button; most persistence features require a logged-in user.
 - **Foursquare proxy failures** – ensure the `x-api-key` header or `FOURSQUARE_API_KEY` env var is set.
 The API returns `missing foursquare api key` if not.